poorneshhn/js-editor/README.md

 https://www.npmjs.com/package/js_editor_p

-This is a library which lets write and execute javaScript by launching a javaScript editor on your browser.
+This is a library which lets you write and execute javaScript by launching a javaScript editor on your browser similar to jupyter notebook.

 To use, run the below command in your terminal